-Many operating systems and their supporting hardware can be configured to use encryption for all files or for files selected by the user.
-26 Third-party software for encryption is also readily available.
+be knowledgeable enough about the different encryption capabilities available to select the appropriate options for their needs.
+Third-party software for encryption is also readily available.
 Email applications can be set up to encrypt and automatically decrypt emails.
-Users simply need to exchange public keys and have their personal key applied to encrypted messages.
-Mobile devices have encryption options, which can be managed through the device settings, that protect information when the device is locked.
+Users simply need to exchange public keys and have their private key applied to decrypt messages; however, this key exchange process is burdensome within most standardized email environments and may lead to inconsistent application.
+Presently, there are third-party services that provide additional capabilities that make key exchange transparent and much easier to use.
+And mobile devices have encryption options-which can be managed through the device settings-that protect information when the device is locked.